 Including all countries in the world, the current average is 5 tons of carbon dioxide produced each year per person.
 Even at this smaller number, it takes 2 acres or 300 to 1,000 trees to offset the pollution of each person on earth...each year.

 Helping to do your part by offsetting your personal pollution truly makes a difference.

 We have a dedicated article explaining just this.
-Click here to read more on where we plant trees.
+Click here to read more on where we plant and conserve trees.

-How many trees has 8 Billion Trees helped to plant?
+How many trees has 8 Billion Trees helped to plant and conserve?

-Since launching last November, 8 Billion Trees has planted over 199,267 trees and has conserved over 83,000 acres of biodiverse Amazon rainforest.
+Since launching last November, 8 Billion Trees has planted over 355,074 trees and has conserved over 83,000 acres of biodiverse Amazon rainforest.
 Additionally, we fund a Wildlife Conservation Center near the Amazon Rainforest in the Brazil State of Tocantins where we save hurt animals.